z-sztrom/eiffel-remrem-library/README.md

 `IOException`.
 The idea behind that is to simplify exceptions handling, because some methods would declare several exceptions in `throws` clause and all the declared exceptions would have to be handled.
-The original exception can be obtained by `getCause()` method of caught exception.

     try (RemremClient client = RemremClient.builder()
             .setUrl("https://localhost:8443")